 The beautiful An Bang beach

 An Bang Beach, however, just outside Hoi An, is much more relaxed.
-Much smaller and quieter, this gorgeous golden shoreline still offers great amenities – there are more beachfront restaurants, for example, as well as plenty of sunbeds.
-While it does still get busy, the vibe is much more relaxed, with no blaring music.
+Much smaller and quieter, this gorgeous golden shoreline still offers great amenities – there are more beachfront restaurants (many of which have toilets), as well as plenty of sunbeds.
+While it does still get busy, the vibe is much more relaxed, with no blaring music – perfect for reading one of the powerful novels about Vietnam I’ve recommended.
+There’s also some truly gorgeous cafes if you need a break from relaxing on the beach.

 Treat yourself to a day trip from Hoi An or away from the hustle of Da Nang, and simply relax.
 Get a massage in An Bang at Jasmine’s during the day, or try dinner at Ken’s Vegetarian, who will whip you up a veggie version of Cao Lao, the local Hoi An noodle dish.